Air pollution

 Photos: Roel van Tour

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients

-porcelain, transparent glaze, air pollution
+Porcelain, transparent glaze, air pollution